antaldaniel/reprex/content/project/textilebase/index.md

 `TextileBase` is supported by a graph database and an experimental SPARQL endpoint.
 This enables translation of its structured data into linked data graphs, which can be enriched and exchanged with heritage institutions.

 The system is multilingual by design.
-By leveraging international thesauri and computational linguistics, `TextileBase` supports cross-language discovery—essential in regions like Latvia, where historical textile records exist in multiple languages and scripts, and artefacts have travelled widely across Europe.
+By leveraging international thesauri and computational linguistics, `TextileBase` supports cross-language discovery—essential in countries or regions where historical textile records exist in multiple languages and scripts, and artefacts have travelled widely across Europe.

 Data import and export are powered by Reprex's data curation and cleaning libraries.
 This modular design supports workflow automation and the integration of diverse, hard-to-find, multimodal sources. `TextileBase` is built to scale: it is cost-efficient, open-source, and adaptable for academic, commercial, or industry research teams of any size.